AntonKozmin/Password-Generator/README.md

 This application will be run on any OS with installed Java VM.

 The program repository included Java 8 version with .jar file.
 Also the modular Java 11 version included.
-A Modular Run-Time Image : java-runtime-makePWD will run on Linux X64 system/container without Java VM.
+A Modular Run-Time Image : java-runtime-makePWD will run on Linux X64 system/container without a preinstalled Java VM.